Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation: Introduction

+The present paper deals exclusively with continuous Maxwell electrodynamics.
+Over the last ten years, the BBCP was rigorously proved for lossless media in 1D and 1.5D \cite{Xiao-Chan-Geom-phases-1D-2014,Thiang-Zhang-Bulk-interface-1D-2023,Tsukerman-Markel-EPL2023,Coutant-Lombard-impedance-topology-2024}. ``1.5D'' refers to the case where material parameters depend only on the coordinate $n$ normal to the interface; mathematically, the problem can be reduced to one dimension, but the fields and wave vectors may have two components.
 A central role in the analysis and proof of the BBCP in 1D is played by the Bloch boundary impedance or, alternatively, admittance (the inverses of one another) \cite{Xiao-Chan-Geom-phases-1D-2014,Thiang-Zhang-Bulk-interface-1D-2023,Tsukerman-Markel-EPL2023,Coutant-Lombard-impedance-topology-2024}.
-In 2D, the scalar admittance turns, mathematically, into an infinite dimensional (in the functional-analytic sense) Dirichlet-to-Neumann (DtN) map (\sectref{sec:DtN}), which can be expressed, e.g., in the basis of spatial harmonics along the interface.
+In 2D, the scalar admittance turns, mathematically, into an infinite dimensional (in the functional-analytic sense) Dirichlet-to-Neumann (DtN) map (\sectref{sec:DtN}).

 The paper is devoted to an analytical, semi-analytical and numerical study of the DtN maps and the respective interface matching conditions.
 Four interrelated Bloch and Dirichlet problems are formulated in \sectref{sec:Formulation}.
-Of critical importance are symmetry properties of Bloch modes (\sectref{sec:Bloch-modes-symmetry}).
 The DtN map for a semi-infinite strip can be defined and computed via a set of evanescent Bloch modes in the lattice cell (\sectref{sec:DtN}).
 Numerical case studies include a combination of gyromagnetic and simple dielectric/magnetic media (\sectref{sec:Examples}).